jonathanBalasingham/PACE2023/README.md

 The usage for the output binary:
 `PACE <graph>.gr`
-The resulting `tww` file will be output to the same directory from which the binary is run.
-The name of the output file will match the input graph file with the extension changed from `.gr` to `.tww`.

 ## Release
 A compiled binary is included in the release.
 You may need to run `chmod u+x PACE` before being able to run it.